Our underwater playground.

 Cane Bay Wall.

-Created by the Puerto Rico Trench, ‘The Wall’ drops to an epic 3200′ just off of St Croix’s North shore and is a must for the bucket list.
+Created by the Puerto Rico Trench, ‘The Wall’ drops to an epic 3200ft (975m) just off of St Croix’s North shore and is a must for the bucket list.
 Boasting expansive views of black coral and elk horn coral, the marine life here does not disappoint.
 Find yourself surrounded in schools of black durgon, tangs and damsels.
 Spot reef sharks, stingrays, sea turtles, barracuda, schools of triggerfish, parrot fish, angelfish and trumpetfish.
 If you are one of the lucky ones, you might even spot a rare manta ray, hammerhead shark, whale shark, or playful pod of dolphins.
 Oh and don’t miss the rodeo with a ride on ‘The Wall’s’ very own carousel horse.

-In the laid back pier town of Frederiksted, you will find one of the best macro dive sites in the world.
+In the laid back town of Frederiksted, you will find one of the best macro dive sites in the world.
 Another favorite among photographers, the 1,526ft (465m) Frederiksted Pier offers a vast variety of marine life and is one of the best night dives in the VI.
 With an average depth of 25ft (7.6m) you can weave between it’s colorful posts encrusted in sponges and coral to a maximum depth of 90ft (27.4m).
 Within this colorful surround you will meet seahorses, frogfish, octopus, eels, Hawksbill and Green Turtles.
 Keep a sharp eye out and you just might catch a Spotted Eagle Ray and hidden treasures such as Scorpion Fish in the sand that surrounds the pier.
 Whether you prefer to dive or snorkel, this site offers something for everyone in the group.